Markets fall after Fed Chair Powell urges patience

 Both Powell and Brainard said they would worry if they saw “disorderly conditions” or persistent tightening in financial conditions that would slow the economy’s growth.

-For now though, Fed officials do not see a pressing threat or reason to reevaluate current policy.
+For now, though, Fed officials do not see a pressing threat or reason to reevaluate current policy.
 The Fed has pledged to keep interest rates near zero until there is significant progress toward the central bank’s goals on maximum employment and stable prices.
-The Fed is also is buying $120 billion a month in Treasurys and mortgage-backed securities.
+The Fed is also is buying $120 billion a month in treasuries and mortgage-backed securities.

 “Fed chair Powell’s remarks today tracked governor Brainard earlier this week in expressing a more careful tone on bond market developments but broke no new ground, disappointing those who had hoped for a stronger pushback against rising yields,” wrote Krishna Guha and Ernie Tedeschi of Evercore ISI in an analyst note.